 Climate Shabbat

-On the Shabbat of November 18 2023, thousands of Australian Jews gathered to celebrate the inaugural Climate Shabbat, an initiative of the Jewish Climate Network.
+Each November, thousands of Australian Jews gather to celebrate the Climate Shabbat, an initiative of the Jewish Climate Network.

 Inspired by the late Chief Rabbi Jonathan Sacks (z"l), who in 2009 urged synagogues across the Commonwealth to dedicate a Shabbat towards environmental stewardship, the aim of Climate Shabbat is to interweave our Jewish tradition with a profound call to take responsibility over our shared future.

-Climate Shabbat presented an opportunity for Jewish organisations and shules across Sydney and Melbourne to host Shabbat panels and talks with inspiring Jewish climate experts, allowing our community to learn, feel empowered, and get more active in response to the climate challenge.
+Each year, Climate Shabbat presents an opportunity for Jewish organisations and shules across Sydney and Melbourne to host Shabbat panels and talks with inspiring Jewish climate experts, allowing our community to learn, feel empowered, and get more active in response to the climate challenge.

 Rabbi Jonathan Sacks said it simply: